RobLoach/component-installer/README.md

 ### Backwards Compatibility

 Newer versions of composer made backwards incompatible changes to the way plugins work.
-In order for `components-installer` to work on newer versions of composer, a backwards incompatibile fix had to be made.
+In order for `component-installer` to work on newer versions of Composer, a backwards incompatibile fix had to be made.
 If you are using an older version of composer, please make sure to explicitly require version `0.0.12` in your root `composer.json` file.
 Example: